Nateonas/Domoticz_DzVents_SolarInvertor/README.md

 # Domoticz_DzVents_SolarInvertor
 READ Solar power/energy from Ginlong, Omnik Solar, Solarman and Trannergy Invertors forward to kWhcounter in domoticz

-This script will work with Ginlong, Omnik Solar, Solarman and Trannergy Inverters that have a response to http://invertor-ip-address/js/status.js
+<strong>This script will work with Ginlong, Omnik Solar, Solarman and Trannergy Inverters that have a response to http://invertor-ip-address/js/status.js</strong>

 Check this URL in your browser to see if your invertor responds to this address.
 Response must include "myDeviceArray[0]" in the first line after "var version".